-The calculation made in this notification has been done by using the SML365 software under conservative assumptions, in particular the prediction model used upper bound values for estimation of diffusion coefficients in the equation underpinning the migration behavior12.
+The migration modelling made in this notification has been done by using the SML365 software under conservative assumptions, in particular the prediction model used upper bound values for estimation of diffusion coefficients in the equation underpinning the migration behavior16.

 This represents an additional overestimation assumption used in the context of migration prediction.
 In more general terms, the safety limit used by EFSA for assessing processes of production of rPET contains many overestimation factors, which make that limit very conservative.
-The limit is set by (i) assuming that 1 kg of rPET could potentially contain 3 mg/kg of genotoxic substance, (ii) applying a migration prediction model with parameters that largely overestimate the migration, and (iii) assuming a highly overestimated daily intake for toddlers and adults to calculate the intake of potential contaminants.
+The limit is set by (i) assuming that 1 kg of rPET could potentially contain 3 mg/kg of genotoxic substance, (ii) applying a migration prediction model with parameters that largely overestimate the migration, and (iii) assuming a highly overestimated daily intake of food packed in rPET for toddlers and adults to calculate the intake of potential contaminants.

-More realistic prediction methods have been developed13.
-According to these models and even when maintaining unchanged all others EFSA overestimated assumptions, the conclusions drawn for tray applications are that "no cleaning efficiency is necessary for substances with molecular weights above of approximately.
-220 g/mol (migration limit 0.15 μ g/L, 365 d at 25°C) and above of approximately 130 g/mol for meat trays (migration limit 0.15 μ g/L, 10 d at 20°C), respectively".14
+Alternative prediction methods have been developed17.
+According to these models and even when keeping all other EFSA overestimated assumptions unchanged, the conclusions drawn for tray applications are that "no cleaning efficiency is necessary for substances with molecular weights above of approximately 220 g/mol (migration limit 0.15 μ g/L, 365 d at 25°C) and above of approximately 130 g/mol for meat trays (migration limit 0.15 μ g/L, 10 d at 20°C), respectively".18

-In a more recent publication15, it was evidenced how recycling of PET bottles to produce trays for packaging meat products, and fruits and vegetables need low cleaning efficiency due to short shelf-life and low specific product temperature.
-The calculated minimum cleaning efficiency required by a recycling process of PET bottle-to-meat tray is shown in Figure 14, taken from the above reference.
-Such efficiency corresponds to ab.
-60% for low molecular weight contaminants, and 20% for high molecular weight contaminants.
-The conclusions of this paper were: "recyclate applications in meat and fruit trays do not need supercleaning of the recyclates up to molecular weights of about 200 g/mol, even under the assumption that the whole input of post-consumer substances are genotoxic compounds".
+In a more recent publication19, it was evidenced how recycling of PET bottles to produce trays for packaging meat products, and fruits and vegetables do not need outstanding cleaning efficiency due to short shelf-life and low specific product temperature.
+The calculated minimum cleaning efficiency required by a recycling process of PET bottle-to-meat tray is shown in Figure 11, taken from the above reference.
+Such efficiency corresponds to about 60% for low molecular weight contaminants, and 20% for high molecular weight contaminants.